-- (2) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his office or whenever such office becomes vacant, the Minister, or, if delegated by the Minister, the Secretary or Deputy Secretary for Justice or an Under-Secretary for Justice or the Administrative Control Officer or first administrative officer in the staff branch of the department of Justice may authorize any other competent officer of the public service or any competent retired officer of the public service to act in the place of the absent or incapacitated officer during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that when any such vacancy has remained unfilled for a continuous period exceeding six months the fact shall be reported to the Public Service Commission. - [subsection (2) amended by section 17(a) of Act 50 of 1956, by section 38(a) of Act 68 of 1957 and by section 1(a) of Act 19 of 1963] - (3) The Minister or, if delegated thereto by the Minister, the Secretary or Deputy Secretary for Justice or an Under-Secretary for Justice or the Administrative Control Officer or first administrative officer in the staff branch of the department of Justice may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate. - [subsection (3) amended by section 17(a) of $\underline{Act\ 50\ of\ 1956}$, by section 38(b) of $\underline{Act\ 68\ of\ 1957}$ and by section 1(a) of $\underline{Act\ 19\ of\ 1963}$] - (4) In applying this section to a district or sub-district under the administrative control of the Minister of Bantu Administration and Development, any reference therein to an officer of a specified rank in the Department of Justice shall be construed as a reference to an officer of a corresponding rank in the Department of Bantu Administration and Development.
+- justice to all persons alike without fear, favour or prejudice and in accordance with the law and customs of the Republic.'. - (b) Any such oath or affirmation shall be taken or made in open court before the senior available magistrate of the district concerned or a justice of the peace who shall at the foot thereof endorse a statement of the fact that it was taken or made before him and of the date on which it was so taken or made and append his signature thereto. - (3) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his office or whenever such office becomes vacant, the Minister, or an officer in the Department of Justice authorized thereto in writing by the Minister, may appoint any other competent officer of the public service or any competent retired officer of the public service to act in the place of the absent or incapacitated magistrate, additional magistrate or assistant magistrate, as the case may be, during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that no person shall be appointed as an acting magistrate of a regional division unless he has satisfied all the requirements for the degree referred to in subsection (1)(b) or has passed an examination referred to in that subsection: Provided further that when any such vacancy has remained unfilled for a continuous period exceeding six months the fact shall be reported to the Public Service Commission. - (4) The Minister or an officer in the Department of Justice authorized thereto in writing by the Minister, may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate. - (5) In applying this section to a district or sub-district under the administrative control of the Minister of Bantu Administration and Development, any reference therein to an officer in the Department of Justice shall be construed as a reference to an officer in the Department of Bantu Administration and Development.